ollef/ollef.github.io/site/posts/query-based-compilers.md

 `ParsedModule`, while `fetch (TypeKey "Data.List.map")` should return something of type `Type`.

-### Dependent queries
+### Indexed queries

-Rock allows you to index the key type by the return type of the query.
+Rock allows us to index the key type by the return type of the query.
 The `Key` type in our running example becomes the following [GADT](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type):